jeffudall/Leven/README.md

 In order to make a Levenshtein automaton using Micron's Automata Processor (AP) we must convert the state machine to an automaton using state transition elements (STE's), which are the single automaton resource units of the AP.

 STE's only output a logical yes/no match for the character they are looking for.
 This means that every output arrow will turn on the attached STE if it finds a match.
 This also means that extra STE's must be used to simulate the behavior of the automaton.
-These extra STE's, ( **\*** ), will match on any input and connecting them as shown below (Figure 2) allow us to construct a Levenstein automaton using STE's that has the same behavior as the one above using states(Figure 1).
+These extra STE's, ( **\*** ), will match on any input and connecting them as shown below in **Figure 2** allow us to construct a Levenstein automaton using STE's that has the same behavior as the one above using states in **Figure 1**.

 <p align="center">
 <img src="https://raw.githubusercontent.com/jeffudall/Levenshtein/master/Images/Levenshtein%20graph%20WAHOO%20draft%203%20sm.jpg" width="1000" height="400" alt="state_wahoo_d2_AP">